stgeorgeshurstville/bulletin/_docs/song.md

 ## 4:00pm
 1. All Creatures of Our God and King
 2. Better by Far
-3. His Mercy is More
+3. Speak O Lord
-4. Yet not I but through Christ in me
+4. We belong to the day

 ## 9:30am Song Lyrics <br><br>